- Everett Jones Act Attorneys

 The laws applicable to maritime personal injuries are unique and complex.
 As an injured seaman, it is important to know your rights and the compensation available to you.
 Our Maritime, Offshore, and Jones Act personal injury attorneys understand the laws applicable to seamen, and can help you get the most from your employer and their insurance company.

-If you were injured aboard a vessel, Call 1-888-656-8259 for a free consultation, or fill out our free online consultation form.
+If you were injured aboard a vessel, contact us today for a free consultation.